Orus Jones

 Orus W. Jones (March 8, 1867 – August 10, 1963) was an American golfer who competed in the 1904 Summer Olympics.

+Career

 He was born in Jackson, Ohio.
 In 1904, he was part of the American team which won the bronze medal.
 In the individual competition, he finished 19th in the qualification round and was eliminated in the first round of the match play.